TFJ2021/jsoner/README.md

 ## 🧾 License
-₪ This project is licend under MIT license - The comment at the top of the JsonCreator file is enough for me
+₪ This project is licensed under MIT license - The comment at the top of the JsonCreator file is enough for me

 ## 🕐 Current Version
+₪ 1.1 - released 17.05.2025

-₪ 1.0 - released 15.05.2025
+〢 1.0 - released 15.05.2025

 ## ⚙ Usage
+₪ Many examples of how the API can/should be used can be found in the main file

-₪ Copy TheJsonCreator File into your own project
+₪ 1.
+Copy TheJsonCreator File into your own project

-₪ ```new TheJsonCreator(targetPath)``` or ```new TheJsonCreator(resourcePath, targetPath)```
+₪ 2. ```new TheJsonCreator(targetPath)``` or ```new TheJsonCreator(resourcePath, targetPath)```

-₪ many examples can be found in the Main file ;)
+₪ 3.
+I hope the rest is self-explanatory

 ## ❤ Helpful?